docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 Moves this property to a new position in its parent property group.
 This method is valid only for children of indexed groups; if it is not, or if the index value is not valid, the method generates an exception and displays an error.
 (An indexed group has the type `PropertyType.INDEXED_GROUP`; see [PropertyBase.propertyType](#propertybasepropertytype).)

+!!! warning
-!> **Warning:** Using this method invalidates existing references to other children in the same indexed group.
+    Using this method invalidates existing references to other children in the same indexed group.
 For example, if you have three effects on a layer, each effect assigned to a different variable, moving one of the effects invalidates the references for all of these variables.
 You will need to reassign them.

 #### Parameters